ianksalter/shv/md/architect-job-description.md

 * Samuel - the owners son.
 Samuel is a mathematician who will be helping with software and calculations and may help with on site build.

+* Tegan - the owners daughter an aeronautical and software engineer who will be helping with software and calculations and may help with on site build.

 * Carol - the owners friend.
 Carolina is a Valenciana with 20 years administrative experience.
 She will be helping with Spanish translation,